huhjeonggyu/PGDPO/Tutorial/README.md

 ### `pgdpo_richardson_single.py` — **Residual + CV + Richardson Extrapolation Demo**
 Same Stage-1 training as CV, but adds a simulation **Richardson extrapolation** module to demonstrate timestep bias reduction in expected utility estimation.
-**Note:** Richardson extrapolation is often highly effective in high-dimensional problems (where timestep bias is large), but in this low-dimensional case, it shows little or even slightly negative impact due to already small bias and increased variance.
+**Note:** Richardson extrapolation is often highly effective in high-dimensional problems (where timestep bias is large), but in this low-dimensional Kim–Omberg setup, it shows little or even slightly negative impact due to already small bias and increased variance.

 ---